Pankajtanwarbanna/pankajtanwarbanna/articles/3-percent-formula-to-invest-in-yourself.md

 This concept is really powerful as it keeps you disciplined and pushes you to a better version of yourself.
 I decided to tweak the concept a little bit and added a couple of things for myself.

 - Invest 3% of monthly income in me
-	- Buy online courses related to my
+	- Buy online courses related to my field
 	- Attend webinars or events
 	- listen to podcasts
 	- read a book every month